Hail the Conquering Hero

-Hail the Conquering Hero (1944) is a satirical comedy-drama film written and directed by Preston Sturges, starring Eddie Bracken, Ella Raines and William Demarest, and featuring Raymond Walburn, Franklin Pangborn, Elizabeth Patterson, Bill Edwards and Freddie Steele.
+Hail the Conquering Hero is a 1944 American satirical comedy-drama film written and directed by Preston Sturges that stars Eddie Bracken, Ella Raines and William Demarest, supported by Raymond Walburn, Franklin Pangborn, Elizabeth Patterson, Bill Edwards and Freddie Steele.
 In 2015, the United States Library of Congress selected the film for preservation in the National Film Registry, finding it "culturally, historically, or aesthetically significant".

 Sturges was nominated for a 1945 Academy Award for his screenplay.
 Many critics consider the film to be one of Sturges's best.
 It was the eighth film he made for Paramount Pictures, and also his last, although The Great Moment was released after it.
 Sturges later wrote about his departure, "I guess Paramount was glad to be rid of me eventually, as no one there ever understood a word I said."

 Plot

 Woodrow Lafayette Pershing Truesmith is a small town boy whose father, "Hinky Dinky" Truesmith, was a Marine who died a hero in World War I. Woodrow has been discharged from the Marine Corps after only a month owing to his chronic hay fever.
 Rather than disappoint his mother, he pretends to be fighting overseas in World War II while secretly working in a San Diego shipyard.

-In a chance encounter in a bar he buys a round of drinks for six Marines back from the Battle of Guadalcanal headed by Master Gunnery Sergeant Heffelfinger.
+In a chance encounter in a bar, he buys a round of drinks for six Marines, recently returned from the Battle of Guadalcanal and headed by Master Gunnery Sergeant Heffelfinger.
 It transpires that Heffelfinger served with Woodrow's father in the 6th Marines in World War I. One of the Marines decides to telephone Woodrow's mother, telling her that he has received a medical discharge, so she will not have to worry about him.
 Woodrow is vehemently opposed to the fraud, but the Marines are all for it.
 Heffelfinger embellishes the charade by having Woodrow swap coats with one of the Marines that have the 1st Marine Division Battle Blaze and Pacific Theatre of Operations medals on it.

 When they step off the train, the seemingly harmless deception has escalated beyond control; the entire town turns out to greet its homegrown hero.
 With an election coming up, the citizens decide to make an unwilling Woodrow their candidate against the pompous current mayor, Mr. Noble.
 Complicating matters even further, Woodrow had written his girlfriend Libby, telling her not to wait for him.
 She has since gotten engaged to Forrest Noble, the mayor's son.

 Finally, Woodrow can stand it no longer.
 He confesses everything at a campaign rally and goes home to pack.
 Libby breaks her engagement and tells Woodrow she is going with him.
 Meanwhile, Heffelfinger praises Woodrow's courage in telling the truth to the stunned townsfolk, and after considering the matter, they decide that Woodrow has just the qualities they need in a mayor.